Lyrrad/multidrive/README.md

 ## Known issues

 On a 32-bit system, can't upload files bigger than 4GB to Amazon Cloud Drive.
 It is an issue with requests-toolbelt and has been reported.
+It has been fixed with this pull request: https://github.com/sigmavirus24/requests-toolbelt/pull/81

 ## Requirements